ProgrammerByte/69420/README.md

 # Welcome to the world of 69420
 An esolang with mutable numbers.
-To use this transpiler run the following command in an adequate command prompt:
+To use this compiler run the following command in an adequate command prompt:
 ```
 py 69420.py name_of_file.69420
 ```